Zando74/generic-patterns/readme.md

 This repository aims to provide a generic and explicit approach to the usage of design patterns in Go.
 In this package, we provide a set of basic generic implementations of various design patterns.
 These implementations can be easily utilized to incorporate design patterns into your projects in a clear and explicit manner.

+This repository is in an experimental state.
+It was created to generalize certain aspects of the design patterns I use.
+The idea is to provide a foundation for implementing design patterns.
+There are some implementations that I find very interesting and others that are less so.
+I plan to maintain and update this repository as I gain more experience in Go.

 Feel free to explore each pattern in detail and understand how they can be applied in your own solutions.

 ## What are Design Patterns?